BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 a note which was tracked before but not tracked now, and also not withdrawn.

 * Federated trackers

+Instead of a single tracker, we may have federation, like done in Oracle Pools, or double layered federation like done in Rosen bridge.

 * Tracking sidechains

+As a continuation of federation tracker idea, we may have tracking sidechains, for example, merged-mined sidechains, to reduce multisig security to majority-of-Ergo-hashrate-following-sidechain security.

 * Programmable cash

+We may store redeeming condition script hash instead of recipient pubkey just in IOU notes, and add the condition to other redeeming conditions in onchain redemption action.

 * Multi-tracker reserve

+Possible to have reserve contract with support for multiple reserves, put under AVL+ tree or just in collection if there are few of them.

+For most reserves that does not make sense probably, but multi-tracker reserves can be used as gateways between different trackers, to rebalance liquidity etc.

 ## Economy